go-steady/jab/README.md

 ## Constructors

-Currently `jab` only supports full class definitions in the `provide` call.
-It's planned to incorporate functional consturctors alongside class constructors.
+`jab` supports both Functional and Class constructors.
+Everything just needs to be type-annotated.